The data were formless like a cloud of tiny birds in the sky

 7 Practice exercises

-7.1 Exploring the Cape Fur Seal Dataset
+7.1 Exploring the waders dataset

 Waders Data Intercorrelation Analysis